Ricardo Salvador, Ph.D.

 Human Resources Manager

 As a dedicated HR professional, Anna enjoys supporting service members and staff.
-Anna has spent time abroad in Asia in South America, and has an MA in Psychology.
+Anna has spent time abroad in Asia and South America, and has an MA in Psychology.
 In her spare time, Anna loves hanging out with her little boys and husband, and waits impatiently for the summer when she can enjoy her local farmer’s market every weekend.

 Originally from the Southeast, Katrina moved to New York City by way of Seattle.
 She sees food as a vital avenue for social and environmental change and has worked for nonprofits and companies that agree, most recently running communications at Edible Schoolyard NYC.
 Katrina has also directed a documentary, and she can tell you more than you wanted to know about bean-to-bar chocolate.